ucsd-cse12-w19/ucsd-cse12-w19.github.io/index.md

 In addition, closed-collaboration assignments are treated as **open** once their deadline passes.
 You can talk to other students about them, get coding help from staff on them, and so on.
+Please make use of these resources to understand where your solution was incorrect or incomplete, and resubmit!